MailTape/MailTape-v1/_posts/2021-03-14-Thijsenterprise.md

 half the day is the night https://soundcloud.com/gabor-szabo-official/half-the-day-is-the-night

 ## [Gábor Szabó](https://www.facebook.com/yannichonmusic)– Half The Day Is The Night
 Sarah: **"**This one comes off of my favorite Gábor Szabó album, Dreams (1968).
-Such a phenomenal jazz-crossover; the album is a kaleidescope of sound: Szabó's traditional Hungarian influences melt together with Southeast Asian folk riffs, all of it tied into soft-swaying samba movements against African drums and the ever-evolving jazz structures that underlay them.
-Szabó is absolutely effortless, this whole track moves like silk.**"**
+Such a phenomenal jazz-crossover; the album is a kaleidescope of sound: Szabó's traditional Hungarian influences melt together with Southeast Asian folk riffs, tied into soft-swaying samba movements against African drums and the ever-evolving jazz structures that underlay them.
+Szabó's guitar effortlessly glides along the song's development, this whole track moves like silk.**"**

 <p id="outroduction">That's all for this morning, we hope you enjoyed it as much as we did!
 As always, thank you so much for joining us.
 A million thanks to [Thijsenterprise](https://bonniebanane.bandcamp.com/releases) for his fascinating selections and to our fantastic [Camille Célestin](http://thibaultdaumain.fr/) for this episode's illustration!</p>